aPixelInSpace/F-a-maze-ing/README.md

 # F-a-maze-ing
 A simple maze generator made with F#

 Currently only a text output is supported.
-See an example [here](https://apixelinspace.github.io/F-a-maze-ing/).
+See examples with [Rectangular](https://apixelinspace.github.io/F-a-maze-ing/RectangularMaze.html) and [Triangular](https://apixelinspace.github.io/F-a-maze-ing/TriangularMaze.html).

 ## Usage
 ```